-Huangshan City, home to one of UNESCO,S World Natural and Cultural Heritage Sites, Huangshan Mountain, is a mountainous area that features wonderful scenery and distinctive local culture.
+Huangshan City, home to one of the UNESCO World Natural and Cultural Heritage Sites, Huangshan Mountain, is a mountainous area that features wonderful scenery and distinctive local culture.
 The local residents are especially careful about their life and the atmosphere surrounding their life.

 The people living in the area in and around Huangshan Mountain are very particular about their cuisine as well.
 One of China's main eight styles of cuisine, Hui Cuisine comes from this area.
 With more than 200 dishes, Hui Cuisine is known for its special delicacies from both land and water.
 Local people like to eat their meals while enjoying the local Hui or Huangmei Opera, or while sitting in a local teahouse.

-Most importantly, Huangshan local work hard to maintain an easy-going lifestyle.
-They take the time to stop and enjoy each day and it shows in their friendliness, and attention to details in all aspects of their lives.
+Most importantly, Huangshan locals work hard to maintain an easy-going lifestyle.
+They take the time to stop and enjoy each day and it shows in their friendliness and attention to detail in all aspects of their lives.

 Contact us for a tailor-made China tour with Mt.
 Huangshan.